Board of Trustees

 What is Florida Virtual School?
 Is it accredited?

 FLVS is a public school providing middle and high school curriculum to Florida residents for FREE.
-We are a curriculum provider, not a diploma granting institution.
-All of our courses are fully on-line, and FLVS is accredited by the Southern Association of Colleges and Schools (SACS) and the Commission on International and Trans-Regional Accreditation (CITA).
+All of our courses are taken online.
+FLVS is accredited by the Southern Association of Colleges and Schools (SACS) and the Commission on International and Trans-Regional Accreditation (CITA).
 Our courses meet the Sunshine Standards developed by the State of Florida.

 Do you issue diplomas or GED's?